 Without vasopressin, the kidneys cannot function properly and the body experiences rapid water loss in the form of diluted urine.
 Then in a vicious cycle, this rapid water loss causes people with central DI to become extremely thirsty.
 As a result, they drink large amounts of water.
 For example, someone with central diabetes insipidus may produce more than 3 liters of urine a day, and drink even more water than that.

 Central DI affects both men and women equally.
 It is a relatively uncommon disease, occurring in about one out of every 25,000 people.
 Central diabetes insipidus is typically a manageable disease and not fatal.
 However, if the fluids that are lost due to central DI aren't replaced, severe dehydration, heart failure, and even death can occur.
-This is especially the case with children and the elderly.
+This is especially the case with children and seniors.

 What Causes Central Diabetes Insipidus?